DevCycleHQ/go-server-sdk/README.md

 # OpenFeature Support

 This SDK provides an implementation of the [OpenFeature](https://openfeature.dev/) Provider interface.
-Use the `getOpenFeatureProvider()` method on the DevCycle SDK client to obtain a provider for OpenFeature.
+Use the `OpenFeatureProvider()` method on the DevCycle SDK client to obtain a provider for OpenFeature.

 ```go
 devcycleClient, err := devcycle.NewClient("DEVCYCLE_SERVER_SDK_KEY", &options)